 Islay whisky festival / Fèis Ìle

 The Islay Festival of Malt and Music takes place in the last week of May every year.
 The festival includes a series of open days at each of the Islay whisky distilleries and a full traditional music programme.
-The next festival will take place in May 2021.
-There is no festival in May 2020.

 How do you get to Islay?